Ivanka Trump Posts Frosty Instagram Honoring Mom Ivana as 'the Best Skier I Know'

-Ivanka Trump took this Mother’s Day as an opportunity to compliment her mother’s skills on the slopes.
+Ivanka Trump took this Mother’s Day as an opportunity to compliment her mother’s skills on the slopes — and not everyone was impressed with the first daughter’s words.

 President Donald Trump‘s eldest daughter, 36, shared a tribute to Ivana Trump on her social media pages Sunday — but rather than a sweet photo of them together or a throwback snap, Ivanka used a glamour shot of her mom skiing.